ChewKeanHo/APP_hiAI/README.md

 ### Docker / Podman

-The Docker version is hosted on
+The container distribution is hosted on
 [GitHub Packages](https://github.com/ChewKeanHo/APP_hiAI/pkgs/container/hollowayhiai).
 Please keep in mind that the packages section is continuously updated with development so the catalog can be confusing (e.g. you may see some development